Commonwealth of Nations

 South African Union

 The South African Union is a member of the British Commonwealth, having been an English colony from 1795.
 A series of wars with the Batavian settlers to the north of the Cape Colony in the 19th century led to the formation of the Union of South Africa.
 South Africa sought independence from England in 1983 and thereafter sought admission to the Commonwealth.
-The Union includes Botswana and Rhodesia.
+The Union includes Botswana and formerly included Rhodesia before 1957.
 And though the latter was siezed in 1995 by Chinese (Hunan) forces, who annexed the territory to Chinese East Africa; the recent wars in China allowed the English considerable success in their efforts to reclaim their lost territories.

 Dominion of Southwest Africa